 Funded by a gift from Paul Verkuil, former president of William and Mary, this fellowship is intended to support a joint MPP/JD student during the MPP phase of the joint degree program.
 As is the case with Bolin Fellows, the typical Verkuil Fellow is interested in a career at the juncture of law and policy.
 One Verkuil Fellowship is awarded biannually.

-The Jefferson Program recently has instituted a five-year accelerated degree path, admitting one or two exceptionally qualified undergraduates each year.
-Funded by a generous gift from Susan and Robert Trice, applications for a Trice Fellowship are limited to current William and Mary juniors with an interest in international policy issues.
+Funded by a generous gift from Susan and Robert Trice, applications for a Trice Fellowship are limited to current William and Mary juniors with an interest in international policy issues and the accelerated degree program.
 The successful applicant will receive support for a joint student-faculty research project in the summer following his or her junior year and, upon successful completion of a mix of MPP and undergraduate courses in the senior year, will receive the BA.
 Each Trice Fellow will then receive a full tuition waiver and generous stipend support for a fifth year of study, and be conferred the MPP upon successful completion of this fifth year of coursework.